Now a picturesque venue for weddings and other events, The Farmhouse holds a long and unique place in Delaware’s history.

 In 1948, traveling horse trainers and jockeys from the nearby Delaware Park race track began asking to rent small lots on the Murray’s farm while they worked at the track.
 In1949, a section of the farm was set aside as the site of twelve mobile homes, the first of which were occupied by tenants Ray Scott and Jimmy Mills, both travelers with the nearby race track.
 A separate building, which still exists today, served as the tenants’ rest rooms, showers and laundry site.
 The rest of the land continued to be farmed until at least the late 1960s, but was eventually fully developed into what is today known as Murray Manor.

-As Murray Manor grew in size, an addition was put onto The Farmhouse so that the park’s civic association had a place to hold meetings and other gatherings.
+As Murray Manor grew in size, an addition was put onto The Farmhouse so that the community's civic association had a place to hold meetings and other gatherings.
 The Murray family started receiving requests to hold small parties in the new space and in 1990 decided to transform The Farmhouse into a premiere wedding hall.
 Further additions to the building were made to accommodate larger functions and in 1993, The Farmhouse’s catering and event business was officially started by Ralph and Betty’s two youngest daughters and a family friend.

 These reminders of the Farmhouse’s heritage have remained intact throughout its passing between families and generations, allowing everyone to experience a piece of its history.